 Our Community in Need

-More than 70% of low-income households in Washington State experience at least one civil legal problem every year, and the average number of problems is 9.3 per household.
+More than 70% of low-income households in Washington State experience at least one civil legal problem every year, and the average number of legal problems per year is 9.3 per low-income household.

 The average number of civil legal problems for low-income victims of domestic or sexual violence is almost 20 per year.

 The need for civil legal assistance amongst the poorest populations in Snohomish County is overwhelming.
-Snohomish is Washington’s third most populous and fastest growing county with more than 770,000 residents, at least 100,000 of whom have household incomes below 125% of Federal Poverty level.
+Snohomish is Washington’s third-most populous and fastest-growing county with more than 770,000 residents, at least 100,000 of whom have household incomes below 125% of the Federal Poverty level.
 Too many of our neighbors are unable to address life-changing legal issues, especially when the issues compound each other:

 - Domestic and sexual violence victims